-This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.
+This section provides a comprehensive description of all aspects of the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and organized in alignment with the sections and format below so that reviewers can understand the proposed project.

-Successful applications will contain the information below.
-Please use the following section headers for the narrative:
+Use the following section headers for the narrative:

-■ INTRODUCTION -- Corresponds to Section V's Review Criterion 1: Need

-The Introduction section should:

-- Clearly and succinctly, summarize the key strategies and activities of the proposed project, and how they will support the program goals and objectives. - Briefly summarize the characteristics and needs of the proposed target population and target rural service area.
+- INTRODUCTION -- Corresponds to Section V's Review Criterion #1: Need The Introduction section should: - Clearly and succinctly summarize the key strategies and activities of the proposed project, and how they will support the program goals and objectives. - Briefly summarize the characteristics and needs of the proposed target population and target rural service area.

-NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1: Need

-The Needs Assessment section should:

-- Describe the needs of the target population, as they relate to the program goals.
+- NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion #1: Need The Needs Assessment section should: - Describe the needs of the target population, as they relate to the program goals.
 Include information on any impacted subpopulations who have historically suffered from health disparities.
-These populations may include, but are not limited to, homeless populations, racial and ethnic minorities, people who are pregnant, adolescents and youth, LGBTQ individuals, the elderly, individuals with disabilities, etc. - Provide supporting data and statistics derived from appropriate, reliable sources that reflect the most recent timeframe available. - Where possible, compare local data to state and federal data to highlight the need of the target rural service area. - METHODOLOGY -- Corresponds to Section V's Review Criterion 2: Response and Review Criterion 4: Impact
+These populations may include, but are not limited to, homeless populations, racial and ethnic minorities, people who are pregnant, adolescents and youth, LGBTQ individuals, the elderly, individuals with disabilities, etc. - Provide supporting data and statistics derived from appropriate, reliable sources that reflect the most recent timeframe available. - Where possible, compare local data to state and federal data to highlight the need of the target rural service area. - METHODOLOGY -- Corresponds to Section V's Review Criteria #2: Response and #4: Impact